 Health Occupations Training.
 Continuing Education offers many educational options to persons interested in training for a career in health occupations.
-Health careers are a fastgrowing segment of the workforce population.
+Health careers are a fast-growing segment of the workforce population.
 With the general population of the United States growing older, labor analysts project that many more health care jobs will be available in the future.
-The College offers various health occupations classes to persons interested in becoming a nursing home activity director, certified medication aide, mental health technician, certified nurse aide, dental assistant, or phlebotomist.
+The College offers various health occupations classes to persons interested in becoming a nursing home activity director, certified medication aide, psychiatric nursing assistant, certified nurse aide, dental assistant, or phlebotomist.
 All students interested in a health occupation that will be working in a direct patient care setting will be required to present their current updated shot records upon registration.
-A list of the shots required can be obtained at any of the three Continuing Education Offices.
+A list of the shots required can be obtained at the Continuing Education Office or online at www.vernoncollege.edu.

-Dental Assisting, this is a nine month program that is offered at the Century City Center.
+Dental Assisting, this is a seven month program that is offered at the Century City Center.
 This hands on program will get students ready for a career in dental assisting.
 At the completion of the program students will be eligible to take the state dental assisting registration exam.
 Classes begin in the Fall and enrollment is limited.